humdrum-tools/humdrum-documentation/guide/ch22/index.md

 The <span class="tool">recode</span> command has innumerable applications.
 Suppose we wanted to determine how frequently ascending melodic leaps are followed by a descending step.
-Let\'s consider two different ways of distinguishing steps and leaps: a "semitone" method and a "diatonic" method.
+Let's consider two different ways of distinguishing steps and leaps: a "semitone" method and a "diatonic" method.
 In the first method, we might define a step interval as either one or two semitones.
 Our reassignment file (dubbed